TillMacher/TaxonTableTools/README.md

 The installation of [Krona tools](https://github.com/marbl/Krona/wiki) is optional and needs to be done separately.
 Note that Krona tools is currently not supported on Windows.

+## Tutorial

+The easiest way to learn to how to use TaxonTableTools is to check out the [tutorial](_data/TaxonTableTools_tutorial.pdf)!

 ## Quick start

 * When first launched TTT will ask to define an output directory.
 This is where all your projects and respective output files will be stored.
 A new folder "Projects" will be created in this directory.